spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 Quick fix 1
 ===========

 Our first approach is what we might call the “validation” approach.
-We can add a branch ``does_spanner_fit_nut`` that raises an exception at the end:
+We can add some code to the end of ``does_spanner_fit_nut`` that raises an exception:

 .. literalinclude:: ../code/illegalstates/check_spanner_nut4.py
    :language: python
+   :emphasize-lines: 12

 Now our static type checker is happy — it can see that the function will either always return ``True`` or ``False``, or raise an exception, which is a different type of thing.
 The error won’t silently pass.